gevent/gevent/doc/intro.rst

 1.0.x (2.5) or 1.1.x (2.6); Python 3 is not supported by 1.0.) gevent requires the
 greenlet__ library.

+.. note:: For Python 3.3, version 3.3.5 or newer is required to use
+          the gevent's SSL support due to bugs in the standard library of older versions.
+For Python 2, 2.7.9 or newer is recommended for the best SSL support; 2.7.8 is also tested although it offers a less-secure SSL module.

 gevent 1.1 also runs on PyPy 2.6.1 and above, although 5.0 or above is strongly recommended.
 On PyPy, there are no external dependencies.